 As of 2021, the City of Fernie maintains approximately 73.1 km of roadway, 30 km of sidewalks, and 22.8 km of pathways and trails throughout the community.

 The City is responsible for most roads throughout town but does not govern or provide maintenance to private roads, highways, or roads on strata properties.

-When the snow melts, our Operations Department gets to work on annual maintenance programs including street sweeping, grading, and dust control.
+When the snow melts, our Operations Department gets to work on annual maintenance programs including street sweeping, grading, boulevard repair, and dust control.

 Sweeper trucks target each neighbouhood removing gravel deposited on roads during winter.
 Residents can expect to receive two passes from the street sweeper each Spring, with additional tidying around town as the snowmelt allows.

 Occasionally, Winter snow and ice control operations can result in damage to boulevards.
 Once the snow has melted, the Streets team completes Spring boulevard repair with an application of soil and grass seed.